btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

   <figcaption></figcaption>
 </figure>

 Some people think of these problems as disasters.
-I prefer to think of these as "adventures" since I almost always come out of the incident knowing far more then before the problem occurred.
+I prefer to think of these as **"adventures"** since I almost always come out of the incident knowing far more then before the problem occurred.
 Of course these problems can be prepared for in advance by reading a good repair book, taking a bicycle repair course, performing routine maintenance on your bike or playing around with an old beater bike.
-You don't have to wait for a problem to occurr you know!
+You don't have to wait for a problem to occur you know!
+<br><br>

-**3) Distance from medical aid**
+**3. Distance from medical aid**
 Let's pretend for a moment that you live by yourself.
 Suppose you got up early in the morning after a late night programming on your computer.
 Just barely awake you slip while stepping into the shower.
 In the process of falling down you become severely injured.
 How likely is it that someone will be able to help you in a very short period of time?

 Now contrast this with a touring bicycle.
 You are generally riding on roads that see at least some traffic on a regular basis.
 Of the two situations which one will allow people to at least notice you in difficulty first?

-For proactive reasons I always carry a first aid kit in an easily accessible outside pocket on my front right saddlebag.
+For proactive reasons I always carry a first aid kit in an **easily accessible outside pocket on my front right saddlebag**.
 I carry this kit in case I need it to help myself or to aid others.
 Just like with bike repair you can prepare to some extent by learning about first aid.

 Personally I intend to take a Wilderness first aid course soon to continue to expand my knowledge.

-**4) Dangerous animals - Lions, tigers and bears**
+**4. Dangerous animals - Lions, tigers and bears**
 Beginning tourists often seem to worry about wild animals.

 For me personally my scariest encounter with wild life while on tour occured at around 2:00 AM in Geneva State Park in Ohio.